Switch to a detailed version Switch to a shorter version

 Other activities

-2. Chairman of Stichting Cover Travel Foundation.
+2. Chair of Stichting Cover Travel Foundation.

 3. I participated in a number of committees at study association Cover.
 In February 2013 I organized a 10 day excursion to Stockholm & Uppsala, and in 2015 a three week excursion to New Zealand.
 I also manage the technical infrastructure of the association.